For more information call: 905-668-7987

 What is Naturopathy?

-Naturopathy (also known as naturopathic medicine or natural medicine) is an alternative medical system that focuses on natural remedies and the body’s innate vital ability to heal and maintain itself.
+Is an alternative medical system that focuses on natural remedies and the body’s innate vital ability to heal and maintain itself.
 Naturopathic philosophy favors a holistic approach and minimal use of surgery and drugs.
 Naturopathic physicians craft comprehensive treatment plans that blend the best of modern medical science and traditional natural medical approaches to not only treat disease, but to also restore health.

 Naturopathic Medicine Treatments

-Naturopathy comprises many different treatment modalities.
 Sample treatments include family practice, detoxification, acupuncture, homeopathic medicine, massage therapy, reflexology treatment, colon hydrotherapy and vitamins injection.
 Due to the holistic approach of natural medicine and naturopathy, areas such as obstetrical care and postnatal care, nutrition and lifestyle advice are also important parts of a comprehensive holistic treatment.

 Natural Medicine Principles